-- The size of the tower floor above the building base should prevent the creation of large slab blocks. - Differentiate the tower from the building base through step back, cornice line or other façade articulation techniques. - Create enough distance between towers to allow access to light and air, and limit the impact of shadows on the public realm.
+- The size of the tower floor above the building base should prevent the creation of large slab blocks.
+Towers sharing a common base will be considered as one building for counting signature buildings. - Differentiate the tower from the building base through step back, cornice line or other façade articulation techniques. - Create enough distance between towers to allow access to light and air, and limit the impact of shadows on the public realm.